 “I just had the idea and my grandpa said, ‘You run the idea up the flagpole and see who salutes,’” Thompson said.
 “So, I just shared the idea with Dr. Diehl, and he said, ‘Hey, let’s have a conversation with this slightly wider circle.’”

 The circle included Dean Diehl, Dr. Wilson, Dr. Green, and other music faculty.

 Students must be selected to participate in the development program through an application and audition process.
 Once in the program, the young artists will have the luxury of meeting music industry leaders, something that can be difficult for a student to do on his or her own.

-“The student who goes through the process gets to sit down with industry leaders at record labels, music publishers, producers, songwriters, booking agents and mangers,” Thompson said.
-“That’s six-different types of professionals that they would have a hard time getting to meet with on their own.”
+“The student who goes through the process gets to sit down with industry leaders at record labels, music publishers, producers, songwriters, booking agents and managers,” Thompson said.
+“That’s six different types of professionals that they would have a hard time getting to meet with on their own.”

 Thompson says the program is geared toward a particular type of student, generally an upperclassman who has already developed an understanding of who he or she is as an artist.

 “We are looking for a student who already has a fairly strong sense of who they are as an artist and some kind of vision for where they’re going with their work,” Thompson said.
 “Someone who has demonstrated to either me or another faculty that they’re teachable and hardworking—that they are going to take advantage of this opportunity because it is an opportunity.”